CoryWBoris/Roland_A_PRO/README.md

 ## Pause Button Functionality Added To Roland A Pro Series For Ableton

-## Steps - Note: these are not the same as user library's remote scrips.
+## Steps - Note: these are not the same as the user library's remote scripts.
 Pay attention carefully to your directory:
 1. Go here
    a.)
 On Mac: `/Applications/Ableton Live 11/Contents/App-Resources/MIDI Remote Scripts/Roland_A_PRO`
    b.)
 On Windows: `C:\ProgramData\Ableton\Live x.x\Resources\MIDI Remote Scripts\Roland_A_PRO`